-The data set consists of email received and tagged (using the TaskTracer user interface) by the author's major advisor.
+The data set consists of email received and tagged (using the TaskTracer user interface) by the second author.
 Previous research has shown that email folder structures can be difficult to predict, because their semantics can vary greatly.
 One potential advantage of TaskTracer tags is that they correspond to on-going activities which are likely to be more stable and more predictable than arbitrary user-defined folders.
-Spam has already been filtered from the email set, leaving almost 21,000 examples, dating from 2004 to 2008.
-There are 380 classes, ranging in size from a single message to 2500 messages.
-Comparing the user which provides our data set to those studied by Dietterich et al [4], he is atypical in his reading five times more emails per day and working on ten times more tasks per month.
-However, he works on a typical number of tasks per day, despite the larger overall volume.
-While not entirely typical, this data set should still be meaningful with the large number of labeled email examples over an extended period of time.
+The dataset contains almost 21,000 examples from 380 classes, ranging in size from a single message to 2500 messages.

 Feature extraction is performed as follows.
-One boolean feature is defined for each unique sender/recipient email address.
-In addition, one boolean feature is defined for each unique set of recipients (including the sender) as a proxy for the "project team".
-One boolean feature is defined for each unique word in the email subject and body with the exception of stopwords.
+One boolean feature is defined for each unique sender/recipient email address, for each unique set of recipients as a proxy for the "project team", and for each unique word in the email subject and body.
 No stemming is performed.
 There were a total of 84,247 features.
 We will refer to this as the Full data set.
-Many tests are run on a smaller feature set, which does not include words in the body.
+Many tests are run on a smaller feature set, which omits the words in the body.
 This yields 21,827 features, and we will call it the NoBody data set.
 The data sets are otherwise the same, based on the same email messages.